 The Group adopted Accounting Standard Update ("ASU") 2017-01 "Business Combination (Topic 805): Clarifying the Definition of a Business" on January 1, 2018 and applied the new definition of a business prospectively for acquisitions made subsequent to December 31, 2017.
 Upon the adoption of ASU 2017-01, a new screen test is introduced to evaluate whether a transaction should be accounted for as an acquisition and/or disposal of a business versus assets.
 In order for a purchase to be considered an acquisition of a business, and receive business combination accounting treatment, the set of transferred assets and activities must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create outputs.
-If substantially all of the fair value of the gross assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets, then the set of transferred assets and activities is not a business.
+If substantially all of the fair value of the gross assets and activities is not a business.
 The adoption of this standard requires future purchases to be evaluated under the new framework.